Ceebcheng/README_Generator/Develop/testREADME.md

-# Readme Generator
+# fun

 ## Description

-To help the user create a simple and fun readme for their github
+to have fun

 ## Table of Contents